Which downtown St. Louis parking garages and lots have the fewest calls to police?

 “This is frequently, this is very often.
 And I'm not the only person that's suffering from this.”

-King has to open the door handle on his driver’s side with two hands to hold the lock in place because it was damaged during the last break-in.
+King now has to open the handle on his driver’s side door with two hands to hold the lock in place because it was damaged during the last break-in.

 “Something has to be done because somebody's going to get hurt or killed,” he said.

-The top three lots that had the highest number of calls for police – including Harper’s – are all owned by St. Louis Parking.
+The top three lots that had the highest number of calls for police—including Harper and King's—are all owned by St. Louis Parking.
 That company also owns two of the lots with the fewest calls for police service.

-The I-Team left messages for all of the parking lot owners and managers and have not yet heard back.
+The I-Team left messages for all of the parking lot owners and managers.
+None of the messages was immediately returned.

+The garages pinned in the map below had the fewest calls for service in the last three years.
+You can also see the map by tapping here.
+See the list of garages listed by calls for service below.

 Here is a look at how the lots measure up when it comes to calls for police service, ranked with the safest at the top: